 Do you want to send your emails to your customers with your own sender email address?
 You can configure it easily with Raklet!

-Firstly you should go to the Messages Settings page and then reach the sender profile edit page.
+Go to the Messages > Settings page and open the sender profile edit page.
 If you don't have a sender profile yet, create a new one.

 On the sender profile edit page, type your custom sender email address into the From Address field and click the Save button.